habibun/misc/README.md

 `du -hs /path/* | sort -rh` # size of a all directory inside and sort by size desc

 ### Misc
 `command & disown` # cmd should be started in an independent terminal
+`truncate -s 0 file` # Empty log files